amwebexpert/idgen/README.md

 * ConcurrencyTestKt (src/test/kotlin) is a concurrency test starting 100 parallel requests: it shows that average REST call duration is around 17 ms with the H2 approach and 14 ms for the pure in-memory structure.
 Any architecture or decisions changes may affect this kind of tests and give hints on impacts
-* Add exception handlers for returning right HTTP 4xx and 5xx codes.
-For instance 409 Conflict special return code for DataIntegrityViolationException (when concurrent calls try to create the same namespace)
+* Note that if we want the numeric part to restart at 1 each time a new namespace is created it would possible by simply creating new dedicated DB sequence at namespace creation time
-* Add validations for the namespace (let's say we do not want weird characters)
+* Add validations for the namespace (let's say we do not want weird characters, or we have to limit the length)
+* Consider using simpler DB structure which would be probably faster:
+    * No more NAMESPACE_IDENTIFIER table
+    * Only NAMESPACE table with columns ID, NAME
+    * Each time a new namespace is detected, we would then
+        * create a corresponding new sequence starting at 1 and having name NAMESPACE
+        * insure the sequence creation and the INSERT into the NAMESPACE are included within the same transaction
+    * All subsequent calls just execute sequence and return SEQUENCE_VALUE + "-" + NAMESPACE
+    * I think that executing a sequence would be faster than executing an INSERT into NAMESPACE_IDENTIFIER table when the namespace exists
 * It would probably be more appropriate to use POST verb and return HTTP 201 (as opposed to GET and HTTP 200)
 * My first thought was to make usage of UUID (instead of long datatype) in case we would like to expose APIs like namespace maintenance (CRUD operations).
-However performance would then be affected since UUID generation is slower than integers generation, so, not sure I would go the UUID way, see discussions here: https://stackoverflow.com/questions/7114694/should-i-use-uuids-for-resources-in-my-public-api.
+However, performance would then be affected since UUID generation is slower than integers generation, so, not sure I would go the UUID way, see discussions here: https://stackoverflow.com/questions/7114694/should-i-use-uuids-for-resources-in-my-public-api.
-* Perhaps consider having a batch creation mode for client wanting to retrieve more than 1 generated identifier in 1 call, because this would improve both server and client with a minimum of data exchange.
+* Perhaps consider having a batch creation mode for the client wanting to retrieve more than 1 generated identifier in 1 call, because this would improve both server and client with a minimum of data exchange.
 For
 instance:
     * Request = `{ "namespace": "MyNamespace", "quantity": 20 }`
     * Response = `{ "namespace": "MyNamespace", "first": 517, "last": 537 }`